 For further information and advice on how Cox Minhas & Co Limited Solicitors and Commercial Mediators can assist, please contact us on: 01604 973977

-“Working with Christopher Cox Solicitors was a pleasing experience.
+“Working with Cox Minhas Solicitors was a pleasing experience.
 Your ability to overcome complex problems was admirable and your strong emphasis on personable communication meant we could engage in an effective and professional manner”

 MD Specialist Groundworks Construction Company